 However, we sometimes fail to think as thoroughly about how to keep attendees engaged with our follow up.

-You can’t stop your outreach just because your attendees are heading home or logging off.
+You can’t stop your outreach just because your attendees are heading home or logging off, after all.
 Your event will be fresh in their minds for a few days.
-Take advantage of the opportunity and continue building your relationship with them.
+So, take advantage of the opportunity to continue building relationships with attendees.

-If you want to retain your event attendees as donors, encourage participation in future events, and go above and beyond your fundraising goals, you need to keep your audience engaged with relevant communications.
+If you want to retain your event attendees as donors, encourage participation in future events, and exceed your fundraising goals, you need to keep your audience engaged with relevant communications.

-This initial thank you is a great place to get personal with your audience.
-Why send everyone the same photo from the event?
-Use variable content so each recipient receives something special, like a picture of themself at the event.
+This initial thank you is a great place to be personal with your audience.
+Why send everyone the same photo?
+Use variable content so each recipient receives something special, like a picture of themself at the big event!

-You should also version your post-event follow up emails to be more relevant.
 Use different messages for those who attended the event and those who did not.
 Send non-attendees a short message with some information about the event.
-Let them know they can still support your organization and help advance your mission moving forward.
+Let them know they can still support your organization and help advance your mission.

 2. We hit our goal!

 However, you should let your supporters know exactly how much you raised once you’ve calculated the official total.
 Share the good news if you surpassed your goal.
 And be sure to thank attendees for helping you exceed expectations.